Australian Shepherd Golden Retriever Mix

 However, this doesn’t mean that this dog is free from all types of illnesses.
 Reports have shown that the Australian Shepherd Golden Retriever Mix is also capable of acquiring diseases such as cancer, hyperthyroidism, deafness, allergies, and epilepsy.
 Aside from that, some dogs of this kind are also known to be sensitive to drugs.

 But among all the illnesses this dog is prone to having, the ones you need to watch out for are pigmentary uveitis, heart diseases, eye conditions, and hip dysplasia.
 It would be best to check with your dog breeder for certain illnesses that each of the dog’s parents had.
-Overall, however, you can expect your Golden Retriever crossbreed with Australian Shepherd to be a healthy and athletic dog.
+Overall, however, you can expect your Golden Retriever crossbreed with an Australian Shepherd to be a healthy and athletic dog.

 Golden Retriever Crossed with Australian Shepherd Food Requirements